 Will my appointment be covered by ACC?

 If your injury is caused by an accident, you may submit a claim to ACC with the help of your physio.
 ACC will review the claim and let you know if it has been accepted or not.
 This usually happens within 10 days.
 If your claim is accepted, ACC will cover approximately half of the appointment cost.
-Unfortunately, most birth related injuries are not covered by ACC.
-Speak to your physio for more information.

 What should I bring to my appointment?

 This depends on your injury/condition.
 The majority of clients need between 3-8 sessions, but you may need more or less than that.

 Does my health insurance cover the appointment?

 This depends on what plan you are covered with.
 If you have physiotherapy cover with your plan, then they will often cover a portion of the appointment cost.
 Many plans need an additional package to be added to your plan to get physio cover.